Sunday, November 20, 2016

 Tree Fort Soda (#60 – rated 5.75 out of 12)

-Duckler wanted to develop something creamy, sweet, all natural, and something different than traditional sodas like Coke and Pepsi that she deemed “kind of rough stuff.”
-According to Duckler, the root beer is hand brewed with herbs and flowers including marigold and chicory, with vanilla and honey also in the mix.
-She creates most of the flavors herself by “steeping out a bunch of herbs using water extraction.”
-Indeed, the soda is not in line with a traditional root beer flavor, but Duckler acknowledges this, adding that the soda is much more “layered and balanced.”
-She says, “It’s what I’d like to think root beer tasted like back at its origins in the 1800s when people were just drinking it made from roots!”
+Duckler aspired to develop a creamy, sweet, all-natural beverage distinct from conventional sodas such as Coke and Pepsi, which she perceived as “somewhat harsh.”
+According to Duckler, root beer is meticulously hand-brewed using herbs and flowers, including marigold and chicory, and vanilla and honey are incorporated into the concoction.
+She primarily creates flavors by “steeping a multitude of herbs using water extraction.”
+Notably, the soda deviates from the traditional root beer flavor profile, but Duckler acknowledges this distinction, asserting that it has a more “layered and balanced” taste.
+She remarks, “It is what I would like to believe root beer tasted like during its origins in the 1800s, when it was exclusively consumed made from roots!”

-Ingredients: Filtered Water, Cane sugar, White Honey, Natural Favors, Caramel Color, Quillaja Extract, Malic Acid, Sunflower Oil, Phosphoric Acid, and Xanthan Gum.
+Filtered Water, Cane sugar, White Honey, Natural flavors, Caramel Color, Quillaja Extract, Malic Acid, Sunflower Oil, Phosphoric Acid, and Xanthan Gum.

 Nutrition 12 oz. serving (from the bottle)